-Program funding and consistent leadership has been established that is conducive to long-term research including the advancement of facilities, inter-project learning and application by practitioners.
+Program funding and consistent leadership has been established that is conducive to long-term research include advancement of facilities, inter-project learning and application by practitioners.

-Continuity & organisational capacity
+Continuity and organisational capacity

-Funders, researchers and practitioners maintain commitment and engagement to the research program over the whole course of a transdisciplinary research program and support the capacity and availability of their staff to fully engage in the project.
+Funders, researchers and practitioners maintain commitment and engagement to the research program over the whole course of a transdisciplinary research program and support the capacity and availability of their staff to fully engage in vents have been programmed and funded to develop nd sustain discourse to strengthen relationships betwe esearch providers, practitioners, funders and the wider esearchers and practitioners have freedom to explore nodes and structures of practice within appropriate limits of cientific and financial accountability, and to change research rojects in line with emerging practitioner needs.